Clifton in Wayne County, Tennessee — The American South (East South Central)

 Location.
 35° 23.238′ N, 87° 59.711′ W. Marker is in Clifton, Tennessee, in Wayne County.
 Marker is at the intersection of East Water Street and Main Street on East Touch for map.
 Marker is in this post office area: Clifton TN 38425, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
-The Stribling House Museum (approx. 0.2 miles away); Clifton (approx. 0.2 miles away); Cedar Grove Iron Furnace (approx. 12 miles away); Brownsport Furnace (approx. 15.3 miles away).
+At least 5 other markers are within 16 miles of this marker, measured as the crow flies.
+The Stribling House Museum (approx. 0.2 miles away); Clifton (approx. 0.2 miles away); Dunbar Store (approx. 9.8 miles away); Cedar Grove Iron Furnace (approx. 12 miles away); Brownsport Furnace (approx. 15.3 miles away).

 Categories. • War, US Civil •